ManiniVats/cryptonite_taskphase_manini/PracticingPipe.md

 ## Redirecting Errors
 When we redirect process communication, we do it by FD number:

--FD 0: Standard Input
+- FD 0: Standard Input
--FD 1: Standard Output
+- FD 1: Standard Output
--FD 2: Standard Error
+- FD 2: Standard Error
 > FD: File Descriptor

 In this challenge, we need to redirect the output of `/challenge/run`, to `myflag`, and the errors to `instructions`, and then `cat` out `myflag`: